atcoinorg/atcoin/doc/build-osx.md

 #### Deploy Dependencies

-You can [deploy](#3-deploy-optional) a `.zip` containing the Bitcoin Core application.
+You can [deploy](#3-deploy-optional) a `.zip` containing the ATCOIN Core application.
-It is required that you have `python` and `zip` installed.
+It is required that you have `python` installed.

-## Building Bitcoin Core
+## Building ATCOIN Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure ATCOIN Core, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: